h15200/notes/database.md

 THE MORE Acid compliant you make a NoSQL db, the less fast/flexible it will be.

-## PostgreSQL

-a relational database with emphasis on extensibility and standards-compliance It is `ACID compliant`, supporting industry best practices as well as great documentation!

 ## ACID compliance

 Properties of db transactions intended to guarantee validity event in the event of errors, power failures, etc..